MM2-0/Kvaesitso/docs/docs/user-guide/customization/color-schemes.md

 Customize the launchers color scheme to your likings.
 There is a simple mode and an advanced mode.
 You can toggle between them using the overflow menu in the top right corner.

-Since Kvæsitso uses Material Design 3, all colors are based on the [Material 3 color system](https://m3.material.io/styles/color/the-color-system/key-colors-tones).
+Since Kvaesitso uses Material Design 3, all colors are based on the [Material 3 color system](https://m3.material.io/styles/color/the-color-system/key-colors-tones).

 ### Simple mode